first-brick/landing-website/README.md

 3. `npm install`
 4. `node app.js`

+After that head to your browser and open `localhost:3000`

 #### Email service configuration

 In order to use email service you need to create `.env` file and put there your config for nodemailer.